binary-com/daily-report/_posts/en/2017-05-02-Dollar-Rallies-Despite-Manufacturing-Dip.md

 The yen pairs have a firm positive bias, with the EUR/JPY leading the way.

-The euro appears to have recovered its poise this morning, with the EUR/ GBP back on the rise despite negative reports from the weekend's meeting between May and Junker.
+The euro appears to have recovered its poise this morning, with the EUR/GBP back on the rise despite negative reports from the weekend's meeting between May and Junker.

 ## Coming up today